URB -- Urban Routing Benchmark for RL-equipped Connected Autonomous Vehicles: Results

-We report the result of the most representative scenario (out of multiple possible with \our) performed on three instances (cities), complemented with sample results from alternative scenarios. \begin{mdframed}[backgroundcolor=gray!5, linewidth=0pt] \textbf{Scenario 1:} In a given network with a fixed demand pattern, experienced human agents have learned their route-choice strategies (minimized travel times).
-At some point, a given share of them \emph{mutate} to CAVs and delegate routing decisions.
+We report the result of the most representative scenario (out of multiple possible with \our{}) performed on three networks (see Figure \ref{fig:networks}).

+\begin{mdframed}[backgroundcolor=gray!5, linewidth=0pt] \textbf{Scenario 1:} In a given network with a fixed demand pattern, experienced human agents have learned their route-choice strategies (minimized travel times).
+At some point, a 40\% share of drivers \emph{mutate} to CAVs and delegate their routing decisions.
 Then, for a given number of training episodes, the agents develop routing strategies to minimize their delay using MARL. \end{mdframed}

-It is executed with a 40\% share of CAVs on three networks (Figure \ref{fig:networks}).
-The human stabilization and CAV training take 200 and 6000 episodes, respectively, followed by 100 testing (non-learning) episodes.
-We use cooperative reward (minimize group travel time) for cooperative algorithms (MAPPO, QMIX) and selfish reward (minimize own travel time) for IL algorithms (IQL, IPPO).
+We use cooperative rewards (minimizing group travel time) for centralized training algorithms (MAPPO, QMIX) and selfish rewards (minimizing own travel time) for IL algorithms (IQL, IPPO).
 We visualize and assess (using \our{} metrics) our results in Figure \ref{fig:travel_times_1} and Table \ref{tab:kpis}, respectively.
 All experiment parameterizations and computation times are detailed in Appendix \ref{sec:repro}.